osdag-admin/Osdag-web/documentation/installation.md

 ![ubuntu installation](image/installation/1691117745242.png "Osdag Ubuntu Installer")

-1. Follow the instructions in the `Installation instructions` file that you have downloaded
+1. Follow the instructions in the `Installation instructions` file that you have downloaded.
+After completing that return back to this installation guide.
 2. Install texlive-latex-extra packages.
 Open the terminal (**ctrl+alt+t**) and run the following command :

    ```